Traditional vs. Headless eCommerce: Which One Should You Choose for Your Business

 The main advantage of traditional eCommerce platforms is that they provide an out-of-the-box solution that can be set up quickly.
 With pre-built templates and integrations, most brands can launch basic online stores within weeks without advanced coding expertise.

-With nearly one-third of small businesses lacking a website in 2022, traditional eCommerce platforms provide a quick and easy solution for getting an online presence this year and capitalizing on the growing eCommerce market
+With nearly one-third of small businesses lacking a website in 2022, traditional eCommerce platforms provide a quick and easy solution for getting an online presence this year and capitalizing on the growing eCommerce market.

 27% of small businesses dont have websites